MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-704.md

 -->

-As a inventory or warehouse manager, use the report to:
+Inventory or warehouse managers use the report to:

-* Review the quantity of stock in the warehouse at the beginning and end of the period.
+* Review the quantity of stock in the warehouse at the beginning and end of a period.
 * Monitor the inventory movements of specific items for the period.
 * Investigate discrepancies between the inventory records and the actual inventory count.

-As a supply chain manager, use the report to:
+Supply chain managers use the report to:

-* Track the inventory movements of specific items for the period.
+* Track inventory movements of specific items for a period.
-* Identify trends and patterns in the inventory movements.
+* Identify trends and patterns in inventory movements.
-* Forecast future demand for the selected items based on historical inventory movements.
+* Forecast future demand for selected items based on historical inventory movements.

-As a financial analyst, use the report to:
+Financial analysts use the report to:

-* Analyze the cost of goods sold for the selected period.
+* Analyze the cost of goods sold for a period.
-* Determine the value of the inventory at the beginning and end of the period.
+* Determine the value of inventory at the beginning and end of a period.
 * Identify slow-moving and fast-moving inventory items.

 ## Try the report